 How To Care For Your Full Dentures?

-Brushing properly is good, but it is not considered enough to maintain the long-term hygiene and durability of your dentures.
-Therefore, you should also soak your full denture in warm water or a soaking solution when you are not using them for more than a few hours, ideally overnight.
-Rinse your full denture before wearing it in the morning for the best results.
+Soak Your Dentures: Soak your full denture in warm water or a soaking solution when you are not using them for more than a few hours, ideally overnight.

 Common Issues With Full Dentures And How To Fix Them

 Here are the most common issues with full dentures, and tips on how to deal with them.

 - Fitting Problems